 I did a few unusual things this last Saturday.
 I killed my newsletter.
-I abandoned a marketing technique that I’ve been using for at least 4 years and that is the conventional practice of so many businesses.
-I told many thousands of people that I’d be putting them on a subscription that they really didn’t sign up for.
+I abandoned a marketing technique that I have been using for at least four years and that is the conventional practice of so many businesses.
+I told many thousands of people that I’d be putting them on a subscription that they didn’t really sign up for.
 And, perhaps the most unusual of all, I decided to let all of those thousands of people into the emotional side of the journey.

 All before lunch.

-It turns out that the message itself had more response than any other message I’ve sent over the last few years save for the encouragement I when I announced my book launch earlier this year.
-What was so fascinating to me, though, is that the responses fell into four different camps: 1) Awesome! , 2) Oh no!
+It turns out that the message itself got more responses than any other message I’ve sent over the last few years, save for the encouragement I received when I announced my book launch earlier this year.
+What was so fascinating to me, though, is that the responses fell into four different camps: 1) Awesome!, 2) Oh no!
 I liked getting emails from you!, 3) What’s with the drama, man?, and 4) I’d love to know about your results (because I’m in this industry).

 Because this is our first unified conversation in which every reader is getting the same message, it’d be good to get everyone caught up to speed.
-If you were on my now dead newsletter, you’ve already read this, so feel free to skip to the next section.
+If you subscribed to my now-dead newsletter, you’ve already read this, so feel free to skip to the next section.